PRECISE-Abreast-Challenge-PAC/PRECISE-ABreast-Challenge/README.md

 ## 🏆 Awards

 🎤 The **Top 3 contestants/teams** will be:
-- Invited and mentored to present their work as part of  **MIRASOL-NextGen Interchange Workshop @ MICCAI 2026** (Abu Dhabi UAE)
+- invited and mentored to submit their winning models to a leading oncology and women's imaging journal.

-🎓 **10 motivated participants** who demonstrated interest, motivation, leadership and determination will be shortlisted for **University of Pennsylvania Master of Science in Engineering in Data Science Scholarship.**
+🎓 **10 motivated participants** who demonstrated interest, motivation, leadership and determination will be shortlisted for the **University of Pennsylvania’s of Science in Engineering in Data Science Scholarship**.

 🏥 The **top 2 models** would be deployed for **clinical evaluation**